pulsar-edit/pulsar-edit.github.io/docs/index.md

 ### Downloads and Releases

-We are still working on the editor to get to our first stable release.
+We are constantly working on the editor and maintain both a rolling release and regular release model for our binaries.
-You can still download a binary of Pulsar by following [this link](https://pulsar-edit.dev/download.html#cirrus-ci-binaries) and following the instructions.
+You can find out more about the difference and download a binary of Pulsar by following [this link](https://pulsar-edit.dev/download.html) and following the instructions.

 We are looking to support distro repositories such as Debian/Ubuntu repos,